onlyOneYR/elasticsearch/intl.en-US/Best Practices/Elasticsearch index migration from AWS to Alibaba Cloud.md

 ## Prerequisites {#section_vsd_f3p_fhb .section}

--   Elasticsearch service
+-   **Elasticsearch service**
     -   The version number of AWS ES is 5.5.2, located in the Singapore region.
     -   The version number of Alibaba Cloud ES is 5.5.3, located in Hangzhou.
     -   The demo index name is movies.
--   Manual Snapshot Prerequisites on AWS
+-   **Manual Snapshot Prerequisites on AWS**

     Amazon ES takes daily automated snapshots of the primary index shards in a domain, and stores these automated snapshots in a preconfigured Amazon S3 bucket for 14 days at no additional charge to you.
 You can use these snapshots to restore the domain.

     You cannot, however, use automated snapshots to migrate to new domains.
-Automated snapshots are read-only from within a given domain.
-For migrations, you must use manual snapshots stored in your own repository \(an S3 bucket\).
+Automated snapshots are read-only from within a given domain. **To migrate data, you must use manual snapshots stored in your own bucket \(S3 bucket\).**.
 Standard S3 charges apply for manual snapshots.

     To create and restore index snapshots manually, you must work with IAM and Amazon S3.
 Verify that you have met the following prerequisites before you attempt to take a snapshot.